ndebuhr/isidro/README.md

 ### GitHub Actions
 _Relevant if you are triggering GitHub Actions workflows with the chatbot_

-Create a personal access token, which includes `repo` and `workflow` permissions.
+Create a personal access token, which includes `repo`, `workflow`, and `packages` permissions.
 Use the token for the Helm value `deployer.github.token`.

 ## Usage